Local classical correlations between physical electrons in Hubbard systems: Mott-Hubbard transition

 In the upper panel of Fig.\,\ref{fig:square_mit} we show the quasiparticle weight $Z$ as a function of the ratio $U/t$ for the square lattice at zero temperature. $Z$ is maximum for $U=0$ and it decreases with increasing $U$ up to a critical value $U_\mathrm{c2}$, where it vanishes continuously, signaling a metal-insulator transition.
 Starting from large $U$ and reducing the interaction strength, we recover a metal for $U\leq U_\mathrm{c1}$, where $Z$ abruptly jumps to a finite value.
-The whole scenario is in good agreement with the well established picture from DMFT \cite{DMFT_RMP}, which has been reported in countless manuscripts and we omit to simplify the picture.
+The whole scenario is in good agreement with the well established picture from DMFT \cite{DMFT_RMP}.

-We now focus on the new information brought by $I(\,\up\,:\,\dw\,)$.
-This measure of correlations vanishes in the noninteracting limit and grows with $U$, approaching in the strong-coupling regime ($U\gg t$) the value of $I(\,\up\,:\,\dw\,)=\log(2)$ (1 bit), \ie the maximum possible value for classical correlations between two qubits, reached exactly in the atomic limit $t=0$, where the double occupancy is exactly zero.
-Also this quantity has an hysteresis in the region $U_\mathrm{c1} \leq U \leq U_\mathrm{c2}$ and both solutions display singularities at their respective critical interactions.
+We now focus on the new insight brought by $I(\,\up\,:\,\dw\,)$.
+This measure of correlations vanishes in the noninteracting limit and grows with $U$, approaching in the strong-coupling regime ($U\gg t$) the value of $\log(2) =$ 1 bit, \ie the maximum possible value for classical correlations between two qubits. $I(\,\up\,:\,\dw\,)=\log(2)$ is reached only in the atomic limit $t=0$, where the double occupancy is exactly zero.
+Similarly to $Z$, also the local classical correlations display a hysteresis in the region $U_\mathrm{c1} \leq U \leq U_\mathrm{c2}$ and both solutions are singular at their respective critical interactions.
 We stress that for $U > U_{c2}$ $I(\,\up\,:\,\dw\,)$ is close to the maximum value of 1 bit, revealing the strongly-correlated nature of the paramagnetic Mott-Hubbard insulator.
-Recent work \cite{Bellomia2023,BellomiaPhD} has proposed a \emph{quasilocal} quantum origin to these maximal local classical correlations, in the form of superselected entanglement between close-neighboring sites.
+Recent work \cite{Bellomia2023,BellomiaPhD} has proposed a \emph{quasilocal} (short-range nonlocal) quantum origin to these maximal local classical correlations, in the form of superselected entanglement between nearest-neighboring sites.